epam/edp-install/docs/roadmap.md

 * Onboard SAST/DAST tool as a part of CI pipelines and Non-Functional Testing activities

 !!! success "EDP Release 2.12.x"
     [SAST](operator-guide/overview-sast.md) is introduced as a mandatory part of the [CI Pipelines](user-guide/ci-pipeline-details.md).
-The [list of currently supported SAST scanners](https://epam.github.io/edp-install/operator-guide/overview-sast/#supported-languages) and the [instruction on how to add them](./operator-guide/add-security-scanner.md) are also available.
+The [list of currently supported SAST scanners](https://epam.github.io/edp-install/operator-guide/overview-sast/#supported-languages).

 ### Infrastructure as Code